SV Cross Country

 Athletes will need the following items for summer training:

 • Water: Water fountains may not be accessible at all training locations.
 A water jug will be available at all coach-supervised sessions (without cups), but this may not be true at the rest.
 A reusable water bottle will be a great companion this summer.
 I recommend 32 oz for each practice.
+On warmer days, electrolytes might also be necessary for heavy sweaters during warm days with harder workouts.

 • Watch: most of our workouts will involve timed runs and/or pacing.
 While phones typically have a stopwatch feature, running while holding a phone is not ideal, as it can impact your running mechanics.
 Over time these subtle imbalances can cause you problems in your hip, leg, and shoulder muscles.
 A wristwatch tends to be much better.
 And while there are expensive smart/GPS watch options, a simpler one with a stopwatch function (bonus points if it has lap split memory) is far cheaper and perfectly fine for our training.
 You can read more here.

 • Running Shoes: Good footwear is vital to injury prevention.
 This means a training shoe that matches your running mechanics and doesn’t just look cool.
 Running in shoes that—due to style or construction—don’t give you the support you need will lead to foot, shin, and knee pain that can ultimately become a serious injury.
-Your shoes from last year or track probably need to be retired.
+Your shoes from last year or spring track probably need to be retired.
 You can read more here.

 • Appropriate Clothing: From chafing to blisters to overheating, the wrong clothing makes running miserable.
 Moisture-wicking synthetic materials low in cotton tend to perform much better against the sweat your body generates.
 Look for socks and shorts specifically designed for running.
 Compression shorts and sports bras often lead to much more comfort than other undergarment alternatives.
 For summer running, lighter colors are your friend.
 Not only do they absorb less heat in the day, but they are also easier for drivers to see on the road.